delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_D/README.md

 [+]

-This directory is for announcements for the Data and Decisions class - Section D.
+This directory is for announcements & other information for the Data and Decisions class - Section D.

 [+]